hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/pivot_point.rst

 where you do not want this location to also be the object origin point.

 You can then read back this information to place the PP using the ``PP Read`` button.
-If the custom property are not there, either because it hasn’t been written, or because you have deleted it, an error is displayed.
+If the custom property are not there, either because it hasn't been written, or because you have deleted it, an error is displayed.

 .. figure:: /images/addons_pdt_pivot_4.png